fl101/awardfares-blog/_posts/2023-05-31-lufthansa-with-eurobonus-guide.md

 ### 2. Select SAS EuroBonus as your Frequent Flyer Program

 On AwardFares homepage, you will see a Frequent Flyer Program Picker (FFP).
 Tap on it and select **EuroBonus**.
-This will only perform searches and show you award seats available using EuronBonus points.
+This will only perform searches and show you award seats available using EuroBonus points.

 <figure>
 <img src="/assets/img/lufthansa-with-eurobonus-guide/select-eurobonus.gif" alt="Filter award flights on SAS EuroBonus in AwardFares" />